-- The documentation of what you have found, how the victim and perpetrator behaved and what they have said is particularly important and decisive for the further course of events.
+- The documentation of what you have seen, how the victim and perpetrator behaved and what they have said is particularly important and decisive for the further course of events.

-Police officer has to accept the record of the admission of an oral criminal complaint, signed by the injured party.
-It is necessary to enter as many criminal practices in the record of the admission of an oral criminal complaint (it has a process value) or in the official note (if the record of the admission of an oral criminal complaint cannot be accepted).
-It has to be defined if a crime was committed, evidence have to be attached, it should be written to whom the victim confided about the violence, medical certificates should be attached etc.
+Police officers have to accept the record of the admission of an oral criminal complaint signed by the injured party.
+It is necessary to write down all the criminal practices in the record of the admission of an oral criminal complaint (it will be of value in the process) or in the official note (if the record of the admission of an oral criminal complaint cannot be accepted).
+It must be defined if a crime was committed.
+Evidence has to be attached, it should be written down in whom the victim confided about the violence, medical certificates should be attached etc.

 International standards and legal frameworks in Europe are discussed in more detail in module 6.

-Police officer must obtain information from medical staff, school staff, employers, associations and finally finish the hearing of the suspect.
-In principle, interviews with children and minors can only be done with the permission of one parent, unless they are at risk.
-At that time, a social worker that from governmental side represents the child’s rights from social services.
+Police officers must obtain information from medical staff, school staff, employers, associations and finally finish the hearing of the suspect.
+In general, interviews with children and minors can only be conducted with the permission of a parent, unless they are at risk.
+In that case, a social worker from Social Services sent by the government represents the child’s rights.

-It is important to keep in mind that violence in private relationships remains hidden for a long time, because the victim has a difficult time deciding to leave the violent relationship due to the close personal relationship with the perpetrator, especially when there are children in the family.
-Violence often begins with psychological violence.
-The victim initially does not recognize this kind of behaviour as violent, even if she/he no longer has control of her/himself, with her/his time, her/his body and valuable.
-Violence always has psychological and physical consequences, especially traumatically affecting children.
-In police procedures, therefore, it is always necessary to pursue the goal of stopping violence, protecting the victim, to gather quality evidence and taking appropriate action against the perpetrator.
+It is important to keep in mind that violence in private relationships remains hidden for a long time.
+The victim often has a difficult time deciding to leave the violent relationship due to the close personal relationship with the perpetrator and especially when there are children involved.
+Violence often begins on a psychological level.
+The victim initially does not recognize this kind of behaviour as violent, even if she/he no longer is in control over her/himself, her/his time, her/his body and her/his valuables.
+Violence always has psychological and physical consequences and is especially affecting children traumatically.
+In police procedures, it is therefore always necessary to pursue the goals of stopping violence, protecting the victim, gathering quality evidence and taking appropriate actions against the perpetrator.

 In module 7 you will find more information on inter-organisational cooperation and risk assessment in cases of domestic violence in multi-professional teams.

-Ensure risk assessment includes the history of violence and asks for the fear of the victim.
+Ensure the risk assessment includes the history of violence and asks for the victim’s fear.

-In risk assessment process you should identify and document following risk factors:
+The risk assessment process should identify and document following risk factors: